 The large number of faculty, staff and students as well as the number and variety of buildings making up the University community combine to present many unique indoor environmental quality challenges.
 The types of heating, ventilating and air conditioning (HVAC) systems may vary from building to building making the development of routine and standardized maintenance procedures difficult.
-The scheduled HVAC upkeep, ranging from daily cleaning to equipment service, must be carried out by a Physical Plant* staff that may be undermanned or ill-equipped to provide anything above the most basic services required to keep a building running.
+The scheduled HVAC upkeep, ranging from daily cleaning to equipment service, must be carried out by Facilities Services staff that may not have the financial resources to provide anything above the most basic services required to keep a building running.

 The specific objectives of this IEQ policy and of the program resulting from its implementation are: